 While personal injury accident victims cannot pursue compensation for pre-existing injuries, they can seek damages if their injury worsens because of an accident.
 Pursuing legal action for the aggravation of an injury can be exceptionally complex, especially because the at-fault party’s attorney will adamantly try to argue that the worsening of your previous condition is unrelated to the accident.

-However, hiring a skilled personal injury attorney will ensure your case receives the attention it deserves to help you recover from your economic and emotional losses.
+However, hiring a skilled personal injury attorney will ensure your case receives the attention it needs to help you recover from your economic and emotional losses.
 It’s critical that your injury isn’t diminished or swept under the rug because the insurance company refuses to pay fair compensation.
 With a solid personal injury attorney fighting for your claim, you should be able to receive financial reimbursement for the medical bills you paid as a result of your accident.

 What else should you know about pursuing a claim after a personal injury accident worsens a previous condition?
 Read on to find out.